 MOISTURIZING SHAMPOO & CONDITIONER

 After a few days of being in the desert, my hair literally felt like straw.
-Luckily I’m a PSYCHO and anticipated that the arid climate would require a super hydrating shampoo and conditioner, so I packed the travel-sized version of R&Co’s Atlantis collection, which I found at Urban Outfitters.
+Luckily I’m a PSYCHO and anticipated that the arid climate would require a super hydrating shampoo and conditioner, so I packed the travel-sized version of R&Co’s Atlantis collection.

 My husband and I both wore our hats every single day.
 Having the sun beat down on you for hours can be a killer, plus, you KNOW how I feel about wrinkles.
 Don’t be a dummy.
 Bring a hat.